Peter Knight (folk musician)

-Peter Knight (born 27 May 1947) is a folk musician, a former member of British folk rock group Steeleye Span.
+Peter Knight (born 27 May 1947) is an English folk musician, a former member of British folk rock group Steeleye Span.
 Born in London, Knight learnt to play the violin and mandolin as a child before going to the Royal Academy of Music from 1960 to 1964.
 The recordings of the Irish fiddler Michael Coleman inspired him to take part in Irish pub sessions.
 He teamed up with guitarist and singer Bob Johnson until 1970 when he joined Steeleye Span.
 The parting was short-lived, as Johnson himself also joined Steeleye Span in 1972.
 Since 2016, he has performed as a duo with Bellowhead founder and melodeon player, John Spiers.

 Steeleye Span

 Knight's classical roots were well hidden until he recorded "A Canon by Telemann" on the album Back In Line, multi-tracking with himself on this tricky baroque piece.
 In the mid-70s he was once secretly a member of The Wombles and appeared on Top of The Pops as Uncle Bulgaria, with Rick Kemp and Bob Johnson also in Womble suits.
 He left Steeleye Span in January 1977, when it started to look as if the band was about to break up.
 Knight teamed up with Johnson again to record a concept album The King of Elfland's Daughter (1978), based on the novel by Lord Dunsany.
 It included one song sung by blues legend Alexis Korner and another by Mary Hopkin.
 In 1980 he returned to Steeleye Span and appeared on every one of their albums since then up until Wintersmith (released October 2013).

 He announced his decision to leave Steeleye Span at the end of 2013 on his website on 14 November 2013.